andreaskaris/blog/docs/networking/bpf-and-tcpdump.md

 Content-Length: 2272
 ~~~

-Now, let's create an iptables rule that will match on the Byte code and apply it:
+Now, let's create an iptables rule that will match on the bytecode and apply it:
 ~~~
 # iptables -I INPUT -m bpf --bytecode "23,48 0 0 0,84 0 0 240,21 0 6 96,48 0 0 6,21 0 17 6,40 0 0 40,21 14 0 8080,40 0 0 42,21 12 13 8080,48 0 0 0,84 0 0 240,21 0 10 64,48 0 0 9,21 0 8 6,40 0 0 6,69 6 0 8191,177 0 0 0,72 0 0 0,21 2 0 8080,72 0 0 2,21 0 1 8080,6 0 0 65535,6 0 0 0" --j REJECT
 ~~~